Skip to main content

 Interview Response and Completion:

-• People with suicidal behavior may disproportionately fall into these non-response categories.
+• People with suicide behavior may disproportionately fall into these non-response categories.
 While NSDUH weighting includes non-response adjustments to reduce bias, these adjustments may not fully account for differential non-response by suicide behavior status.
 Prior to the 2020 NSDUH, this bias was deemed small and inconsequential due to low rates of item nonresponse and low prevalence estimates for outcomes imputed using the zero-fill method.
 With the increase in break-offs among adults in 2020 who completed the questionnaire via the web, the potential bias of this approach for handling missing data became of greater concern.
-Therefore, missing values in the variables associated with multiple outcomes, including for suicidal thoughts and behaviors, were statistically imputed beginning in 2021.
+Therefore, missing values in the variables associated with multiple outcomes, including for suicide thoughts and behaviors, were statistically imputed beginning in 2021.

 Data Suppression: